linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 ### How to Check Linux Disk Space with the df Command

-Use the `df` command to get a look at your system's available disk space for each drive:
+Use the `df` command to get a look at your system's available disk space for each drive.

     sudo df